 The second use of the tortoise, particularly a black tortoise made from metal is in the North bagua area of your home.
 This use is based on the tortoise as a feng shui energy enhancer for your career; it is believed that this feng shui placement can help attract a smooth, grounding energy for your business projects and steady promotions in your career.

-There are is a variety of feng shui tortoises with specific designs on their back, made from different materials, as well as with additions, such as feng shui coins to attract more money, to improve health, etc. Then there is the dragon turtle feng shui cure; which is a mystical combination of the energies of the turtle with the energies of the dragon.
+There is a wide variety of feng shui tortoises with specific designs on their back, made from different materials, as well as with additions, such as feng shui coins to attract more money, to improve health, family life, etc. Then there is the dragon turtle feng shui cure; which is a mystical combination of the energies of the turtle with the energies of the dragon.

-From what you describe, my advice is not to worry.
+From what you describe, there is no reason to worry.
 I am sure you do remember the approximate positioning of the turtle.
-If in doubt, make it face the main door, but definitely ask your wife if she placed it as a more advanced feng shui cure.
+If in doubt, make sure it faces the main door, but definitely ask your wife if she placed it as a more advanced feng shui cure.

 You can't really go wrong with this Celestial feng shui symbol if you treat it with respect.
 Besides, I am sure your wife will only appreciate your help with cleaning, as well as your concern and your respect for her feng shui interest.
 Best of luck to you!